lm2343635/UIImageView-Extension/README.md

 - **regular** (UIBlurEffectStyleRegular)
 - **prominent** (UIBlurEffectStyleProminent)

-and blur alpha(0 < alpha <= 1) directly in in Interface Builder.
+and blur alpha(0 < alpha <= 1) directly in the Interface Builder.
 The default style is regular.

 ```objective-c
 // Change blur style, here use the enum UIBlurEffectStyle.